-Press Release: Fremont College’s Sports and Rehab Therapy Students Bring Out Their Best at Mt.
+Press Release: Fremont University’s Sports and Rehab Therapy Students Bring Out Their Best at Mt.
 SAC

 LOS ANGELES, CALIFORNIA – April 26, 2010